Prairie Patch Play Area

 Connecting people to nature and getting outdoors isn’t a new concept to Wheaton Park District.
 Over 10 years ago (2007), Lincoln Marsh Natural Area joined with Chicago Wilderness to launch a regional initiative called “Leave No Child Inside”, with the goal of improving children’s health and fostering generations of children who care enough for nature to protect it.
 Through this initiative it encouraged kids and adults alike to take a break from their computers, televisions and cell phones and go out in nature to run, jump, play and explore.

 The Wheaton community is fortunate to have the Lincoln Marsh as a resource to inspire that sense of wonder in the outdoors.
 Enjoying the outdoors is a fun, healthy way to spend quality time with family.
 Experts also believe giving children unstructured playtime outside fosters creativity and healthy childhood development, while helping prevent childhood obesity, attention deficit disorder and emotional stress.

 “Ultimately, perhaps those who are new to exploring outdoors (or the natural world) will then be encouraged to explore further seeking an adventure in the abundance of nature that Lincoln Marsh offers or join one of the many classes we provide connecting people to nature,” Johnson said.
 “By providing the Prairie Patch play area, my hope is to instill and promote a sense of wonder and discovery of our natural world in those who play there.”

-The project is being funded through the ComEd Green Region Grant and Friends of the Lincoln Marsh.
+The project was funded by the ComEd Green Region Grant and Friends of the Lincoln Marsh.